Article:

 How Lupetin & Unatin Can Assist

-Lupetin & Unatin is a law firm that specializes in navigating the complex field of medical malpractice.
+Lupetin & Unatin are Pittsburgh medical malpractice attorneys that specialize in navigating the complex field of medical malpractice.
 They have a deep understanding of the distress that a misdiagnosis of lung cancer can bring and stand ready to advocate for the rights of patients and their families.
 Their team can provide critical assistance in several ways:

 • Evaluation and Consultation: They offer to review the details of the case to provide a comprehensive assessment and discuss potential legal actions.